-Born in Milan, Daniele Gatti studied music at the Conservatorio Giuseppe Verdi (Milan Conservatory) in his native city.
-A star even in his own country, he gave his first concert in Milan at 18, became musical director of the Accademia Nazionale di Santa Cecilia (the National Academy of St Cecilia) in 1992, and then of the Teatro Comunale Bologna in 1997.
-In April 2010, he was invited to Teatro alla Scala (La Scala Theatre) and returned regularly, notably in 2013 for the season’s opening of La Traviata.
+Born in Milan, Daniele Gatti studied music at the Conservatorio Giuseppe Verdi in his native city.
+A star even in his own country, he gave his first concert in Milan at 18, became musical director of the Accademia Nazionale di Santa Cecilia in 1992, and then of the Teatro Comunale Bologna in 1997.
+In April 2010, he was invited to Teatro alla Scala and returned regularly, notably in 2013 for the season’s opening of La Traviata and in 2022-23.

-Daniele Gatti received the prestigious "Premio Franco Abbiati" 2015 from the Italian music critics as best conductor.
-In 2016, he was promoted to Chevalier de la Légion d'Honneur (Knight of the National Order of the Legion of Honour) for his work as music director of the Orchestre National de France.
+Among his awards, Daniele Gatti received the prestigious "Premio Franco Abbiati" 2015 from the Italian music critics as best conductor and the Grand Official of Merit of the Italian Republic.
+In 2016, he was promoted to Chevalier de la Légion d'Honneur for his work as music director of the Orchestre National de France.
 He has also recorded various albums with the Sony Classical, RCO Live and C Major labels.